andreialecu/node-apn-http2/README.md

 You are encouraged to read the extremely informative [Troubleshooting Push Notifications](http://developer.apple.com/library/ios/#technotes/tn2265/_index.html) Tech Note in the first instance, in case your query is answered there.

 ## History

+### v1.1.0

+- add option to hide "ExperimentalWarning: The http2 module is an experimental API." message

 ### v1.0.1